 The hunter-gatherer embodied his inner animal, was aligned with his soul, was in an optimal state of flow.
 He had to because if he weren’t, he would be dead, his family would be dead.
 Life was dangerous every step of the way.
 He had to protect and provide.
 He was all he could be, knew he mattered, knew that if he died tomorrow, he would be missed, and so he did everything to be his optimal self.

 Maybe we feel like we don’t matter because that primal element is missing in our lives.
 We lost our inner animal, our predator, a purpose.
 We pushed down our inner superheroes that can rise from our primal history and shadow and deny it.
 And, we forget it’s even inside.
 No wonder.
 Society is constructed in a way where everyone should just follow the white line in an orderly fashion.
 Please don’t step out of line and cause a ruckus.

 Ignoring someone, not acknowledging their existence, is one of the worst things we can do to others, and yet we do it to ourselves non-stop.

-We are never put in a life or death situation, and so we just act accordingly.
-Until one-day tragedy hits and being comfortable is the last thing on your mind.
+We are never put in a life or death situation, and so we act accordingly.
+Until one day, tragedy hits, and being comfortable is the last thing on your mind.

 When tragedy hits

 Up until now, you have been in a dangerous place, which doesn’t get the recognition it deserves.
-It’s a fierce place, a place of slow death, a place where nothing happens.
-Just an endless landscape of absolute exhausted land where nothing grows.
-You have been in a place where you kind of know things aren’t quite right, but the pressure of truly committing to really change things is missing.
+It’s a wild place, a place of slow death, a place where nothing happens.
+Just an endless landscape of pure exhausted land where nothing grows.
+You have been in a place where you kind of know things aren’t quite right, but the pressure of genuinely committing to change things is missing.